timker/docs/docs/_documentation/Mvc-integration.md

 }
 ```

-For more info on the MiniProfiler see the [[Built in profiling]] wiki.
+For more info on the MiniProfiler see the [Built in profiling](?id=built-in-profiling) docs.

 The Urls for metadata page and included Services: